Zigong Sichuan, China Travel Guide

 Dress modestly when visiting temples or religious sites, covering your shoulders and knees.

-Observe and respect local customs and traditions, even if they differ from your own, including mealtime customs and social interactions.
+Observe and honor local traditions and traditions, even if they differ from your own, including mealtime customs and social interactions.

 Always seek permission before taking photos of individuals, especially children, respecting their privacy.

-Engage with local communities respectfully, seeking to learn from their way of life.
+Interact with local communities respectfully, seeking to be educated by their lifestyle.

 Avoid engaging in activities that exploit local communities or resources.
 Donate through established local charities.